Clarence 13X: Cooperation and conflict

 After the assassination of Martin Luther King, Jr. in April 1968, Lindsay feared that rioting would occur in Harlem.
-He traveled to the neighborhood to express condolences; Clarence 13X and his followers were among those who accompanied him as he walked the streets.
-Clarence 13X also instructed his followers to try to prevent violence and looting.
+He traveled to the neighborhood to express condolences.
+Clarence 13X and his followers were among those who accompanied him as he walked the streets.
+Clarence 13X instructed his followers to try to prevent violence and looting.
 He was commended by the city's leadership for his efforts, and they subsequently agreed to help him publish a book of Five Percenter teachings and portions of the Quran.

 Willieen Jowers recalled that Clarence 13X admitted that his previous teachings about racial hatred were wrong around this time.
 He later described himself as "neither anti-white nor pro-black" and saw some of his white contacts with the city as allies in the advancement of his teachings.
 His white convert was released from state custody and joined his teacher in Harlem during the February 1969 nor'easter.
 He was accepted as a Five Percenter, as Clarence 13X maintained that "civilization"—rather than race—was valued by the group.
 Clarence 13X made possibly contradictory statements about whether white individuals could be reformed.

-Contrary to his radical reputation, he endorsed some conservative positions in the late 1960s, including capital punishment, respect for the U.S. flag, and American involvement in Vietnam.
-He also allowed his supporters to attend Christmas celebrations.
+Contrary to his radical reputation, Clarence endorsed some conservative positions in the late 1960s, including capital punishment, respect for the U.S. flag, and American involvement in Vietnam.
+He allowed his supporters to attend Christmas celebrations.
 Knight notes that these shifts may have been intended to decrease suspicions of law enforcement.
 Clarence 13X was then allowed to visit a juvenile detention center to speak to young Five Percenters and won some concessions from the institution's leadership.
 Some secular black leaders disliked him, owing to his supportive comments about the mayor and neglect of revolutionary rhetoric.
 On one occasion, he was invited to address an audience of black Marxists, then spoke to them about numerology.

 Around 1968, Clarence 13X fathered a son with a young convert named Gusavia.
 That year, Gloria Steinem published an article about Clarence 13X in New York magazine.
-She blamed the NOI for the previous attempt to kill him, arguing that they were angered by his claim to be Allah and thus above Elijah Muhammad.
+She blamed the NOI for the previous attempt to kill Clarence, arguing that they were angered by his claim to be Allah and thus above Elijah Muhammad.
 Clarence 13X also received coverage from international media, including a Canadian television program.